github/docs/content/github/site-policy/github-community-guidelines.md

 We rely on the community to let us know when an issue needs to be addressed.
 We do not actively monitor the site for offensive content.
 If you run into something or someone on the site that you find objectionable, here are some tools GitHub provides to help you take action immediately:

-* **Communicate expectations** - If you participate in a community that has not set their own, community-specific guidelines, encourage them to do so either in the README or [CONTRIBUTING file](/articles/setting-guidelines-for-repository-contributors/), or in [a dedicated code of conduct](/articles/adding-a-code-of-conduct-to-your-project/), by submitting a pull request.
+* **Communicate expectations** &mdash; If you participate in a community that has not set their own, community-specific guidelines, encourage them to do so either in the README or [CONTRIBUTING file](/articles/setting-guidelines-for-repository-contributors/), or in [a dedicated code of conduct](/articles/adding-a-code-of-conduct-to-your-project/), by submitting a pull request.

-* **Moderate Comments** - If you have [write-access privileges](/articles/repository-permission-levels-for-an-organization/) for a repository, you can edit, delete, or hide anyone's comments on commits, pull requests, and issues.
+* **Moderate Comments** &mdash; If you have [write-access privileges](/articles/repository-permission-levels-for-an-organization/) for a repository, you can edit, delete, or hide anyone's comments on commits, pull requests, and issues.
 Anyone with read access to a repository can view a comment's edit history.
 Comment authors and people with write access to a repository can delete sensitive information from a comment's edit history.
 For more information, see "[Tracking changes in a comment](/articles/tracking-changes-in-a-comment)" and "[Managing disruptive comments](/articles/managing-disruptive-comments)."

-* **Lock Conversations**  - If a discussion in an issue or pull request gets out of control, you can [lock the conversation](/articles/locking-conversations/).
+* **Lock Conversations** &mdash; If a discussion in an issue or pull request gets out of control, you can [lock the conversation](/articles/locking-conversations/).

-* **Block Users**  - If you encounter a user who continues to demonstrate poor behavior, you can [block the user from your personal account](/articles/blocking-a-user-from-your-personal-account/) or [block the user from your organization](/articles/blocking-a-user-from-your-organization/).
+* **Block Users** &mdash; If you encounter a user who continues to demonstrate poor behavior, you can [block the user from your personal account](/articles/blocking-a-user-from-your-personal-account/) or [block the user from your organization](/articles/blocking-a-user-from-your-organization/).

 Of course, you can always contact us to {% data variables.contact.report_abuse %} if you need more help dealing with a situation.